Reporting A Lost/Stolen Passport & Urgent Replacement

 This has a guaranteed 7 day turnaround, but you must ensure you have completed your application correctly, have two current valid passport photos and any supporting documents you may need.
 Failure to do so may increase waiting times and possibly require another appointment.

-You can attend appointments at any of the following Passport Office locations Belfast, Durham, Glasgow, Liverpool, London, Newport, Peterborough.
-These passport appointments can get booked up very quickly, so if you would like to make your appointment now, you can book an urgent appointment for the 7 day fast-track service:
+You can attend appointments at any of the following Passport Office locations Belfast, Durham, Glasgow, Liverpool, London, Birmingham, Newport and Peterborough.
+These passport appointments can get booked up very quickly, so if you would like to make your appointment now, you can book an urgent appointment for the 7 day fast-track service below.

 Can I use the 1 day premium service?